 Shield/Blade is helpful when fighting gunners, but what is really awesome is the ability to parry, plus the shield bash.
 Use this class against heavy guards, but try to stay out of melees, if you can.

 I played on Normal and I found the combat very challenging indeed.
-Of course, upgrading your equipment helps, but the guards and various critters all have different abilities and weaknesses you have to find before you can attempt to defeat them.
+Of course, upgrading your equipment (and that of your companions) helps, but the guards and various critters all have different abilities and weaknesses you have to find before you can attempt to defeat them.
 So, here are five rules that helped me persevere:

 Be adaptive.
 If you find one battle especially hard and keep losing, try to prepare ahead, maybe use explosives to mine the battlefield before the enemy arrives.